Configuration Reference

 []

-User defined features of the partition.
-These are accessible through the features attribute of the current_partition and can also be selected through the extended syntax of valid_systems.
-The values of this list must be alphanumeric strings starting with a non-digit character and may also contain a -.
+featuresattribute of thecurrent_partitionand can also be selected through the extended syntax ofvalid_systems.
+The values of this list must be alphanumeric strings starting with a non-digit character and may also contain a-.Added in version 3.11.0.

 No